The Internet has become an essential part of most business operations today. Many companies require…

 As far as how much bandwidth you will need to purchase to start a WISP, there are a few deciding factors.
-Number of users, peak usage times, applications, as well as speed/plan you are offering customers.
+The number of users, peak usage times, applications, as well as speed/plan you are offering customers.
 The oversubscription/contention ratio for most residential internet services (DSL, cable, wireless) is at least 10:1.
-There is no real “industry standard” to this ratio, so in many cases it is higher than that.
+There is no real “industry standard” to this ratio, so in many cases, it is higher than that.

 Implementing WISP Relay Sites

 As previously mentioned, a relay site is a fixed location providing Internet connectivity from the main fiber hub location to your customers using access points.
-This point to point connection to relay sites is a wireless backhaul.
-An ideal relay site should have unobstructed views to hub site for this point to point backhaul connection.
-A good potential customer footprint and density is also required to ensure ROI needed.
+This point-to-point connection to relay sites is a wireless backhaul.
+An ideal relay site should have unobstructed views to the hub site for this point-to-point backhaul connection.
+A good potential customer footprint and density are also required to ensure the ROI needed.
 In some cases, where various obstacles prevent wireless transmission, a fiber backhaul to a tower is required.
-With hub and relay sites you will need to negotiate with the site owner to determine compensation needed for equipment placement.
+With hub and relay sites, you will need to negotiate with the site owner to determine the compensation needed for equipment placement.
 Sometimes that includes offering free Internet access, other times it’s a lease fee, it just depends on the location and situation.
-Of course, owning the land used is the lower cost option.
+Of course, owning the land used is the lower-cost option.

 Buying Networking Equipment

 Hub and relay sites have similar equipment and infrastructure needs.
 These sites would have an antenna, which might require a mount, equipment enclosure, cabling, power, ground, and battery backup.
-Equipment installed can be a router, switch, backhaul bridge, and access points.
-On the customer end you will have a mount for signal receiver needed, cabling, and a terminating modem or router.
+The equipment installed can be a router, switch, backhaul bridge, and access points.
+On the customer end, you will have a mount for the signal receiver needed, cabling, and a terminating modem or router.
 When looking at the equipment options always evaluate throughput speeds, range, latency, capacity, and efficiency, in addition to cost.
-Match the platforms and manufacturers that meets these needs as well as future growth.
+Match the platforms and manufacturers that meet these needs as well as future growth.
 Looking at peer reviews can be the easiest way to narrow down options, that’s always the best product endorsement.

 Technology demands do not end when your network equipment is installed.
 You will then need to configure your equipment for the network connectivity between the fiber provider at the hub site, relay sites, as well as subscribers.
 Doing due diligence on network configurations and site set-up can help minimize problems with performance.
-Monitoring and management of the equipment as well as network is a must.
-There are numerous cloud based software platforms that allow WISPs to easily manage networks, customers, and billing, as well as support.
+Monitoring and management of the equipment, as well as the network, is a must.
+There are numerous cloud-based software platforms that allow WISPs to easily manage networks, customers, and billing, as well as support.
 Engaging manufacturers as well as support forums can help address and resolve many challenges you run into.
 When all else fails there are WISP consultants available that can step in and address technical issues outside your knowledge base.